John Webb (paediatrician): Medical career and later life

 Having undertaken his medical training at the Radcliffe Infirmary, Webb enlisted in the British Army during the Second World War, being enlisted as a second lieutenant in the Royal Army Medical Corps in October 1942.
-Following the war, he served as a graded physician in the British Army of the Rhine from 1945–47.
+Following the war, he served as a graded physician in the British Army of the Rhine from 1945 to 1947.
 He was demobilised in 1948, returning to Oxford where he was children's registrar at Churchill Hospital until 1950, before moving to Newcastle to train in paediatrics under James Calvert Spence at the Royal Victoria Infirmary.

 A committed Christian, he was inspired to work at the Christian Medical College (CMCH), in Vellore, Tamil Nadu, India by a speech from Frank Lake.
 He was appointed professor of paediatrics at CMCH in 1953.
 As the only paediatrician in Vellore, Webb spent the next few years training and inspiring the next generation of paediatricians.
 In 1961, he recorded the pattern of liver disease in children of Vellore.
 As head of the paediatric department, his research was instrumental in discovering Japanese encephalitis to be the cause of encephalitis epidemic in Tamil Nadu and filariasis as the cause of tropical eosinophilia.
 In 1958-59 he was president of the Indian Pediatric Society which was merged into the Indian Academy of Pediatrics in 1963.
 Webb's wider focus in child health saw him establish community field virus laboratories and engage teams to study issues among children around Vellore, such as malnutrition.
 He was honoured in the 1971 Birthday Honours with an OBE.
 Webb returned to England after eighteen years at CMCH, the last few years of which he served as its director.

 He returned to Newcastle where he became the James Spence professor of child health, mentoring and encouraging community engagement by his students under his guidance.
 Among his achievements was to initiate a major project that outlined the standards for the care of children in general practice.
 A friend of his later recalled that Webb had lobbied for beds for mothers in the children's wards in England, after observing that the practice had allayed fears and isolation for children in India.
 Following his retirement, Webb became director of the Child to Child programme which sought to encourage children in developing countries to share health issues with friends of family.
 In retirement he was engaged by Great Ormond Street Hospital, where he specialised in tropical paediatrics.

 Personal life

 Webb died on 17 August 2010, in Gloucestershire.
 He was married to Alison Dora (née Reid), a medical graduate from St Hilda's College, Oxford in 1949, with his wife moving to India with him.
 The couple had five children, all of whom were educated in England.
-Four of their children followed their parents by becoming medical doctors, which included their son Jonathan, who also played rugby union for and captained the England national rugby union team.
+Four of their children followed their parents by becoming medical doctors, which included their son Jonathan, who also played rugby union for England.